Collecting Oregon Coast Agates and

 would be too lengthy to include here, for field guides and maps or further information of agate and fossil collecting on Oregon's

-AGATES of The Oregon Coast.
-From agate to zircon you'll find it all at FACETS your "Collector's Paradise" of field guides, maps, beachcombers treasure & gem scoops or equipment and supplies to polish your agates and more...
+AGATES of The Oregon Coast plus field guides, maps, the beachcombers treasure & gem scoops or equipment and supplies to polish your agates and more...

 Users